-Volunteer Orphanage work in Asia
+Volunteer with Children in Asia

 Volunteering in Asia is an opportunity for you to go to a foreign country and do volunteer care work that has the power to impact you and the people you help.
-Orphanages and care centers in Asia are filled with chances to do care work because there are children who need a wide assortment of help and care.
+Care centers in Asia are filled with chances to do care work because there are children who need a wide assortment of help and care.
 You can work in a multitude of Asian countries such as Cambodia, and Mongolia.

 Volunteering with children in Asia is a very rewarding experience that has the power to be life-changing.
-Care work in Asian can be done in orphanages, day care centers, kindergarten classrooms, and special needs care centers.
+Care work in Asian can be done in day care centers, kindergarten classrooms, and special needs care centers.
 By doing volunteer care work in Asian care centers you will be making a contribution to the lives of the children you help.

 "This group home was known as the ECD (Early Childhood Development) House, and was home to 13 children aged between 2 and 5 years.
 All of the children that are cared for have HIV and are mainly orphans because their parents have died from AIDS.
 It is quite hard when you first learn this and you feel sorry for the children, but after spending only a short amount of time with them it is easy to see that they are some of the happiest children you will ever meet and it is clear that the carers that spend everyday with them love them all and give them the best care you could imagine."